Twenty-five years, I'm alive here still

-But it seems silly to suggest that he was angry about being traded by the Mets so soon after winning the Series, certainly not so angry that he would place a “curse” on them.
-After all, he went to his home town, the team he grew up rooting for.
+But it seems silly to suggest that he was angry about being traded by the Mets so soon after winning the Series, certainly not so angry that he would place a "curse" on them.
+After all, he went to his hometown, to the team he grew up rooting for.
 They soon traded him, but that worked out really well for him.
 Perhaps not in terms of team success, but in terms of fame and fortune, getting away from the Mets was the best thing that could have happened to him.

 (Mitchell, in a recent photo.)

 Still, the fact remains that the Mets won a World Series, and were expected to win more; then, just 45 days after they won said Series, they traded Mitchell away, and they haven't won one since.